SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 2 - SRA data/README.md

 https://www.ncbi.nlm.nih.gov/sra

 We have assigned SRAs for you to analyze.
-Lets learn a little more about the sample.
+Lets learn a little more about your samples.
 Go the the NCBI SRA website above and search for your SRAs.
-Make sure to note the phylum of your reads, you will need this later.
+Make sure to note the phylum of your sample, you will need this information later.

 We download SRA data from the NCBI website using the prefetch program in SRA toolkit, which is already installed as a module in `bioinformatics/` on hydra.